 There was one question left for the Enlightenment thinkers after dethroning royalty: how to protect their freedom from being taken from them again.
 They came up with a useful solution.
 Collect all the fundamental liberties that compose everything required for a free and empowered life without coercion, and take them off the table.
 Make them rights, not guaranteed by you or me or some king, but institutionalized as rules of law that have absolute authority over everyone and the state.
 Enlightenment thinkers went so far to justify these new rights as to describe them as laws of nature, in many interpretations ordained by a god as to make them irrevocable by any government.

 One of the most common weapons employed against the idea of direct democracy (i.e people voting directly on policies instead of just politicians) is the fear of each other.
 The fear that by handing power to the people instead of politicians a majority ‘mob’ might decide what they think is best, with no compromise solicited by middlemen representative, and by doing so could subject us to some form of tyranny, the minority opinion be damned.
 However, the exact same principle that protected the Enlightenment revolutionaries from rule by King applies to a rule by mob.
-Strictly enumerate which areas are given to the individual as rights, and maintain the rest of the agency in the government, and in the case of true democracy, the popular will of the people.
+Strictly enumerate which areas are given to the individual as rights, and maintain the rest of the agency in the government, and in the case of true democracy, in the popular will of the people.
 Separating these forms of governance makes sense.
-It’s a very different question to ask whether it should be allowed to build a church or increase the military budget.
+It’s a very different question to ask whether it should be allowed to build a church or raise taxes.
 One of them is culturally subjective, it’s a matter of personal autonomy and protected by a right of law.
 The other is a matter of running the state in a way that the people endorse, and are directly affected by.

-It’s also empirically denied that the majority is even predisposed to limit freedoms.
+But it’s also empirically denied that the majority is even predisposed to limit freedoms.
 The Freedom House Nonprofit conducts investigations into civil liberties in countries around the world and ranks them on their overall level of freedom.
 Nine of the top ten countries in the world for personal freedoms are what we might consider direct democracies, or at least among the most direct democracies that exist right now.
 They practice local and national referendums, in most cases petitioned by the people in a popular vote.
 In a closer look at this, Bochlser and Hug conducted a cross-national study of representative and ‘direct’ democracies and found that when it comes to the minority, representative systems actually skew away from the rights of the few, while direct democracies empowered minority groups.
 Just this year in a popular referendum, Switzerland voted to extend anti-racial discrimination protections to sexual orientation, something the majority doesn’t directly benefit from in the slightest, and something the representative legislature had failed to do for decades.
 It turns out that when you give a mob the ability to choose, it prefers to expand the freedoms of the minority rather than reduce them.

 The fear of ourselves was never true, and even if we need to convince a world that is obedient to it, we can use the same tool that helps us all caste away the violent regimes humanity was born into.
 We need to realize that we don’t have to be a threat to our own rights, and that freedom doesn’t need to be on the table in democracy; just rational decision making.
 When we put that decision making to the test, it is found that we hold our rights even higher than our representatives.
 The enlightenment thinkers knew that democracy is an absolute necessity to make our societies respect human dignity more, even if we have to commit ourselves to something we have been told is an unruly ‘mob’.
 The claim of the people to participate and shape their own government is bigger than that.
 Could we call it… a right?